andreamaestri/walkquest/memory-bank/projectbrief.md

 - **Walk Management:**
   - CRUD operations for curated walking adventures (e.g., "Smuggler's Secrets Coast")
   - Filtering by difficulty, duration, and features
+  - **Alignment with LO2 & LO7:** Demonstrates the ability to develop and implement a data model and use object-based software concepts.

 - **User Features:**
   - User registration, login, and profile management
   - Favorites, achievement tracking, badges, and leveling system
+  - **Alignment with LO3:** Demonstrates the ability to implement and configure authorization, authentication, and permission features.

 - **Gamification:**
   - Adventure challenges and time-limited events with exclusive rewards